hissain/ppg_heart_rate/README.md

 Respiration Rate: 15 breaths/min
 ```

-## Notes

-The synthetic data generation simulates realistic PPG signals but may not fully represent real-world data.
-Ensure the output directory exists before running the script to avoid file-saving errors.

 ## License

-This project is for demonstration purposes and is provided under an open-source license.
+This project is for demonstration purposes and is provided under an Apache 2.0 license.